Ashmore and Cartier Islands: Australian administration

-A British order-in-council dated 23 July 1931 stated that Ashmore and Cartier Islands would be placed under the authority of the Commonwealth of Australia, when Australia passes legislation to accept them, and formal administration would begin two years later.
-The Commonwealth's resulting Ashmore and Cartier Islands Acceptance Act 1933 came into operation on 10 May 1934, when the islands formally became a part of Australia.
+A British order-in-council dated 23 July 1931 stated that Ashmore and Cartier Islands would be placed under the authority of the Commonwealth of Australia once Australia passed legislation to accept them.
+The Commonwealth's resulting Ashmore and Cartier Islands Acceptance Act 1933 was passed on 15 December 1933, and on 10 May 1934 the islands formally became part of Australia.
 The act authorised the Governor of Western Australia to make ordinances for the territory.
-In July 1938 the territory was annexed to the Northern Territory, then also administered by the Commonwealth, whose laws, ordinances and regulations applied to the Northern Territory.
-When self-government was granted to the Northern Territory on 1 July 1978, administration of Ashmore and Cartier Islands was retained by the Commonwealth.
+Due to a set of legal complications surrounding the administration of the islands by Western Australia, the state abandoned its attempts to take control of the islands in 1937, and the federal government designated the islands as part of the Northern Territory from 19 July 1938.